fermyon/developer/content/spin/v2/key-value-store-tutorial.md

 {{ blockEnd }}

-## Building and Deploying Your Spin Application
+## Building and Running Your Spin Application

-Now let's build and run our Spin Application locally.
+Now, let's build and run our Spin Application locally.
 Run the following command to build your application:

 <!-- @selectiveCpy -->